-Check the gearbox and mechanical brake for proper level before operating.
+Check the gearbox for proper level before operating.
 Too much or too little oil will cause overheating and result in equipment damage.

 Lubricate the winch properly to help protect it from wear and rust.
-Apply thread sealant to pipe plugs when re-installing to prevent oil leaks.
 Read the following instructions carefully.

-- THE WINCH is shipped from the factory with the proper amount of Mobilgear 600XP220 lubricant in the gearbox and brake for mounting orientation "a".
+- FOR 4WP2 AND 4WP2T SERIES, the winch is shipped from the factory with the proper amount (44 ounces) of Mobilgear 600 XP220 lubricant in the gearbox.
 Lubricate the winch as follows.
-See Figures 8a and 8b. - MOTOR BEARINGS are typically lubricated for life by the manufacturer. - a REPLACE MOTOR BEARINGS if the motor is disassembled for any reason. - b REFER TO MOTOR MANUFACTURER'S INFORMATION for specific instructions regarding motor lubrication. - operation.
+See Figure 9. - 3.3.2 MOTOR BEARINGS are typically lubricated for life by the manufacturer. - a REPLACE MOTOR BEARINGS if the motor is disassembled for any reason. - b REFER TO MOTOR MANUFACTURER'S INFORMATION for specific instructions regarding motor lubrication. - operation.
 Remove the level check plug and make sure oil is even with the plug hole.
-Add oil to the gearbox and brake if necessary.
-Do not use synthetic lubricants and do not mix different lubricants. - 3.3.4 CHANGE GEARBOX AND MECHANICAL BRAKE OIL at least every 6 months, or whenever it is dirty or contaminated.
-Remove the drain plug to drain oil from the gearbox and brake.
-See Figures 8a and 8b. - depending on usage.
+Add oil to the gearbox if necessary.
+Do not use synthetic lubricants and do not mix different lubricants.
+See Figure 9. - or contaminated.
+Remove the drain plug to drain oil from the gearbox.
+See Figure 9. - LUBRICATE THE FLANGE BEARING at least once every month or more, depending on usage.
 Use a grease gun to insert NLGI no. 2 grease until clean grease appears at the seals.
 The bearing will squeak if it is dry.
-See Figure 7. - 3.3.6 LUBRICATE THE WIRE ROPE and other equipment by following the manufacturer's recommendations.
+See Figure 8. - 3.3.6 LUBRICATE THE WIRE ROPE and other equipment by following the manufacturers recommendations.